Nava-Labs/degenbox-technical-design/docs/technical-design.md

    - Base swap fee: 0.3% of transaction volume
    - Fee distribution: 80% to LPs, 20% to protocol

 ## Transaction Flows

 ### Buy Flow
 1. User initiates transaction with Router Contract on source chain
    - Can pay with any token that can be swapped to USDC
-   - Router performs swap to USDC if necessary
+   - Router locks USDC into vault (will be act as liquidity)
-   - USDC is locked in Vault Contract
-   - User receives ERC1155 token representing box ownership

 2. DRS detects buy event
    - Monitors Router Contract events
-   - Triggers parallel execution across destination chains
+   - Triggers parallel execution on source and destination chains
    - Performs token swaps on each chain per box specification with fee procedure
+      - Uses liquidity from Users or LP pools to facilitate swaps efficiently
    - Locks acquired tokens in respective Vault Contracts
+   - User receives ERC1155 token representing box ownership

 ### Sell Flow
 1. User initiates sell with Router Contract on source chain
-   - Sends ERC1155 token back to Router
+   - Burns the ERC1155 token through Router

 2. DRS detects sell event
    - Monitors Router Contract events
    - Triggers parallel execution across destination chains
    - Executes token swaps back to USDC on respective chains with fee procedure
-   - Triggers release of originally locked USDC to user
+   - Triggers release of originally locked USDC to user on source chain

+### Adding Liquidity Flow
+1. User provides liquidity in USDC via Router Contract on the destination chain
+2. Vault Contract locks the USDC and issues LP tokens representing the user’s share
+3. LPs earn a portion of swap fees generated on that chain

+### Remove Liquidity Flow
+1. User requests to remove liquidity via the Router Contract
+2. If the requested amount is available in the Vault Contract:
+   - User burns LP tokens
+   - Receives the withdrawn USDC plus accrued fees

+### Request To Remove Liquidity Flow
+1. User requests liquidity removal via the Router Contract
+2. If the requested amount is not available in the Vault Contract:
+   - Protocol initiates a bridge process to transfer USDC from the source chain to the requested chain
+   - Once liquidity is available, the user can proceed with through `claimLiquidity(..)` to get the liquidity back

 ## Security Considerations

 1. **Vault Security**
-   - RBAC(Role-based Account control) functionality
    - Emergency pause functionality

 2. **Relayer Security**
-   - Fallback mechanisms for failed transactions
+   - Fallback mechanisms for failed transactions on involved chains

 3. **Price Impact Protection**
-   - Maximum slippage parameters
    - Reliable in extreme market conditions
    - Volume-based execution limits?

 ## Implementation Requirements

 1. **Relayer System**
-   - High-availability architecture
+   - High-availability architecture (RPC, Relayer,)
    - Real-time monitoring
    - Automatic failover capabilities
    - Transaction receipt verification